RyotaBannai/julia/README.md

 - `Generated functions`:
   - While macros work with expressions at parse time and cannot access the types of their inputs,`a generated function` gets expanded at a time when the `types of the arguments are known`, but the function is not yet compiled.
   - generated functions shouldn't:
-    - contains side effects(because they might be cached, thus cashing of native pointers also must be avoided.)
+    - contains side effects(because they might be cached, thus cashing of native pointers also must be avoided)
     - interact/observe global mutable state(because definition ordered becomes matter, const global state is ok)
 - Conventions:
  - Functions that write to their arguments have names that end in `!`.
 These are sometimes called "`mutating`" or "`in-place`" functions because they are intended to produce changes in their arguments after the function is called, not just return a value.